Global Health Innovation is a peer-reviewed open access journal published bi-annually by the University of Cape Town Libraries.

 The journal is the product of a partnership between Northwestern University, the University of Lagos, the University of Ibadan, and the University of Cape Town, and its development has been supported by a grant from the NIH-Fogarty International Center (D43TW009374).

-The first issue of Global Health Innovation will appear in the first quarter of 2018.
+The first issue of Global Health Innovation will appear by mid-2018.
 The journal is now accepting submissions.